SapotaCorp

 Takeaway

-IP warming is a four-week commitment that protects reputation for the life of the IP.
+IP warming is a 4-week commitment that protects reputation for the life of the IP.
 Start with your most engaged subscribers, ramp volume gradually, monitor per-ISP delivery daily, and use Send Throttling to avoid bursts.
 The alternative - going fast and recovering from blocklists - is always slower and more expensive.

 Standing up a new dedicated IP in SFMC?
 Our Salesforce team runs IP warming programs and deliverability optimization on production Marketing Cloud engagements.
 Get in touch ->